minetest-mods/towercrane/README.md

-# Tower Crane Mod V0.10
+# Tower Crane Mod V0.12
-In order to simplify the construction of buildings, the crane forms a construction area in which the player can fly (similar to fly privs).
+In order to simplify the construction of buildings, the crane forms a construction area in which the player gets fly privs.

 Browse on: ![GitHub](https://github.com/joe7575/Minetest-Towercrane)